NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Clan Associate.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Society skill and the Highhelm Lore skill.
-You gain the [[Feats/Multilingual|Multilingual]] skill feat.
+You gain the [[Multilingual|Multilingual]] skill feat.

 **Connection:** You have no special connection or sponsor in Clan Tolorr.